Dhruvdangi03/TechnoHacks-java-development-internship/README.md

 2. Compile the Java file: `javac TicTacToe.java`
 3. Run the program: `java TicTacToe`

-Follow the on-screen instructions to enjoy the game.

 ### Rock Paper Scissors Game

 The Rock Paper Scissors Game is a text-based version of the popular game.
 It showcases my knowledge of conditional statements and user input handling in Java.